hapijs/podium/API.md

     - event name **string**.
     - a criteria object with the following optional keys (unless noted otherwise):
         - `name` - the event name **string (required)**.
-        - `block` - if `true`, the `listener` method receives an additional `callback` argument which must be called when the method completes.
-No other event will be emitted until the `callback` methods is called.
-The method signature is `function()`.
-If `block` is set to a positive integer, the value is used to set a timeout after which any pending events will be emitted, ignoring the eventual call to `callback`. **Defaults to `false` (non blocking).**
         - `channels` - a **string** or **array of strings** specifying the event channels to subscribe to.
           If the event registration specified a list of allowed channels, the `channels` array must match the allowed channels.
 If `channels` are specified, event updates without any